 More Labor-Intensive Set-Up

-The process of smoking food through a charcoal grill is a longer and more tedious operation.
-The first step is to add the charcoal in a metal cylinder and begin to heat it.
-From there you should add the hot charcoal to the smoker, on top of a lesser pile of unlit charcoal.
-Once the charcoal is loaded, you can add the desired smoke chips and prepare the food as it heats up.
+The cooking process of smoking food through a charcoal grill is a longer and more tedious operation.
+The first step is to add the charcoal to a metal cylinder and begin to heat it.
+From there you should add the hot charcoal to the smoker, on top of a lesser pile of the unlit coal.
+Once the coal is loaded, you can add the desired smoke wood chips and prepare the food as it heats up.

 Both propane and charcoal smokers will require you to purchase a fuel source.
 While propane tanks may present a more expensive initial investment, charcoal is not cheap either.
 You’ll have to buy multiple bags of charcoal, which ends up being more expensive than buying 1 tank of propane, which can last 8-10 grilling sessions.

 Charcoal itself can be dirty to handle, and on top of that, clean-up with these smokers also can be a hassle.
 Charcoal smokers produce heaps of ash, which you’ll have to dispose.

 So, you may be asking yourself, which one of these options is the best fit for you?
 Well, the most important thing to consider is what kind of food you will be grilling, and the desired flavors you want.